 appearance.
 There were 100 of these sets offered as a 'Limited Edition' at a price of $850 to celebrate the 10th Anniversary

 of the company.
-In the 1980's they also produced a new polished aluminum 'O' gauge casting for a blue painted version of the
+In 1992 Consoli began producing a new polished aluminum 'O' gauge casting for a blue painted version of the

 Boston Providence streamliner called the Comet, liveried for the New York, New Haven & Hartford RR.
-The prototype Comet was a
+The 'O' gauge model was

 diesel-electric streamliner built in 1935 for the New York, New Haven and Hartford Railroad by the Goodyear-Zeppelin Company.